raspberrypilearning/charting-champions/en/step_3.md

 --- task ---

-Loops and lists work really well together, so splitting every string in `lines` apart is very quick: Use a `for` loop and each string's `split()` function to split it into a list — one item for each side of the comma.
+Use a `for` loop to go through `lines` and use each string's `split()` function to split it into a list — one item for each side of the comma.
 Then print them out.

 --- code ---
 ---